majestrate/resume/about.md

 ## About me

-Life long Computer programmer, hard working self-learner.
+Life long Computer Programmer, hard working self-learner.

 Prefers to align memory, not divs.